 5. Customer Health Score

+A customer health score provides an overall summary of a customer's satisfaction with your business.
 It combines all of your historical data — like CES, CSAT, and more — on the customer and displays a color that symbolizes how the customer feels about your company.

 Green means they're content, yellow means there's room for improvement, and red means they're at risk to churn.

-Your customer-facing employees can use this code to ensure they're providing the best service to customers who have had poor experiences with your company.
+Your customer-facing employees can use this to ensure they're providing the best service to customers who have had poor experiences with your company.

 With customer health scores, you can also make efforts to retain customers who are in the yellow or red.
 Marketing, sales, and customer service teams can target these customers and provide offers that improve their opinion of your business.